muzimuzhi/tabularray-expl/CONTRIBUTING.md

 - You need to compile the manual files with LuaLaTeX, because it is rather slow to compile them with XeLaTeX or PDFLaTeX.

-- The manual `tabularray.tex` is splitted into subfiles and put in manual folder.
+- The manual `tabularray.tex` is split into subfiles and put in manual folder.
   You can compile each subfile and see the output.

 - Now you can create a pull request for your contribution.